gianni-rosato/svt-av1-psy/Docs/Appendix-Palette-Prediction.md

 1. In the function ```generate_md_stage_0_cand```, a candidate for palette prediction is first evaluated to determine if the palette mode is allowed (svt_av1_allow_palette).
-    The use of palette prediction mode is allowed if (palette_mode different from 0 AND block width <= 64 AND block height <= 64 AND block size at least 8x8.)
+    The use of palette prediction mode is allowed if (palette_level different from 0 AND block width <= 64 AND block height <= 64 AND block size at least 8x8.)

 2. For blocks where palette prediction mode is allowed, the function ``` inject_palette_candidates``` is invoked to create and